KunalKokate/SoC-Design-for-Testing-Digital-IP-Chips-RISC-V-SRAM-/README.md

 # vsdDevBoard_v0
 This project explains the importance of components used in the PCB design based on the RISC V and SRAM are on the single chip for testing the entire PCB board and also explains how data flows within the design right from writing the code in C in a Software IDE/SDK to transmitting the code to the Flash Memory.
+We aim to construct an approach for testing on-chip digital IP specifically RISC-V and SRAM, both the IP’s were implemented on the single chip core to test their connectivity and functionality.
+Both the IP’s along with GPIOs and PLL are designed and tested using SkyWater 130 nm process node, a fully open source PDK (Process Design Kit) used to test manufacturable designs.
+We prepared a BOM (Bill of Materials), illustrated the process carried out from booting the chip, data transfer from USB to SPI, to SPI Flash Memory and lastly to the SoC board.

 # Table of Contents
 - [Brief Introduction to data flow](#brief-introduction-to-data-flow)